MicrosoftDocs/SupportArticles-docs/SkypeForBusiness/SkypeHybrid/hybrid-move-sfb-online/sfb-is-not-installed-office-365.md

 ms.date: 3/31/2022
 ---

-# Skype for Business 2016 isn't installed when you switch from Office 365 Small Business Premium to Microsoft 365 Business Standard
+# Skype for Business 2016 isn't installed when you switch from Microsoft 365 Small Business Premium to Microsoft 365 Business Standard

 ## Problem